lucasfernandoprojects/arduino-soil-moisture-monitoring/README.md

     <img src="https://github.com/lucasfernandoprojects/arduino-soil-moisture-monitoring/blob/main/images/2-6.png" width="400" height="250" style="margin: 10px;">
 </div>
 </br>

-Then, access the folder code, download the **_soil-moisture-monitoring.ino_** file and upload it to Arduino.

 Let's see our project working.
 After diving the sensor legs completely into the glass of water, we have an extremely wet situation.
 Diving only a small part of the sensor, gives us the wet scenario and the system responds accordingly.
 Now if we remove the sensor from the water, the reading value is so low that the red LED is turned on, indicating a extremely dry scenario.